rohe/oictest/doc/howto.rst

 ********************************

 This is the simple how-to description.
-For those that just wants to test there OP using a pre-defined set of test flows.
+For those that just wants to test there OpenId provider (OP) using a pre-defined set of test flows.

 There will eventually be more documentation for those that wants to build their own test flows.